qiruorong/qiruorong.github.io/index.md

 Include but not limited to:
 - <strong>Theoretical/Computational Neuroscience:<strong> learning, memory, cognition, population coding, attractor model.
 - <strong>Machine Learning:<strong> biologically plausible learning system, AI Alignment and safe deployment.
 Exploring AI regulation + policy making.
-- <strong>NeuroAI:<strong> A combo of both displines, where the brain inspires better learning algorithm, and AI aids our understanding of the brain.
+- <strong>NeuroAI:<strong> A combo of both displines, where the brain inspires better learning algorithm, and AI aids our understanding of the brain. -->

-I believe good research needs both the depth and breath of knowledge and understanding.
+I believe good research needs both the depth and breadth of knowledge and understanding.
 This enables meaningful associations, and thus leads to breakthroughs.
-So, I am always open to new things :) Before <strong>CompNeuro<strong> and <strong>NeuroAI<strong>, I did research in <strong>Bionics<strong>, <strong>Nuclear Science<strong>, and <strong>Genomics<strong>. -->
+So, I am always open to new things :) Before **CompNeuro** and **SystemNeuro**, I did research in **Kinesiology** and **Cognitive Psychology**.

-## CV

-A complete CV is available upon request.
-## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning

 ## News
 - **[Sept.
 2025]** Presented at Emory Biology Department BioCompNS meeting on "Characterizing Population-Level Temporal Dynamics in Primary Somatosensory Cortex of MitoPark Mice"
 - **[Sept.
 2025]** Abstract "Progression of abnormal signaling in primary somatosensory cortex of MitoPark mice" accepted at SfN 2025.
 San Diego, here we go!
 - **[August.
 2025]** Received $750 Conference Presentation Grant @ Emory University to fund SfN travel.